Michieldoesburg/cyber_data_analytics/assignment1/README.md

 How to use
 ------
-The code requires Python 2.7 and the Python packages scikit-learn and matplotlib to run.
+The code requires Python 2.7 and the Python packages scikit-learn, imblearn and matplotlib to run.
 These in turn require numpy and scipy to function.